-It is useful to keep in mind that in this setting cohomology need not vanish in negative degrees: for instance, if $A$ is an animated algebra over a commutative ring $R$ and $G$ is a commutative, affine $R$-group, then, by fpqc descent (see, for instance, \cite{SAG}*{D.6.3.6}), \be G(A) \isomto \tau^{\le 0}(R\Gamma_\fppf(A, G)). \ee We recall that a sheaf $F$ is a hypersheaf if it satisfies the sheaf condition with respect to hypercovers.
+It is useful to keep in mind that in this setting cohomology need not vanish in negative degrees: for instance, if $A$ is an animated algebra over a commutative ring $R$ and $G$ is a commutative, affine $R$-group,\footnote{Throughout this article we limit ourselves to group schemes defined over a base classical ring $R$ because this suffices for our applications and is expedient.
+It would be more natural to allow groups $G$ defined over $A$ itself, but it seems unclear how to correctly define commutative finite flat group schemes over animated rings (in particular, so as to admit Cartier duals and B\'{e}gueri resolutions \eqref{Begueri-0}).
+We expect that with the correct definition, all such commutative finite flat group schemes may arise via base change from classical rings.} then, by fpqc descent (see, for instance, \cite{SAG}*{Remark~D.6.3.6}), \be G(A) \isomto \tau^{\le 0}(R\Gamma_\fppf(A, G)). \ee We recall that a sheaf $F$ is a hypersheaf if it satisfies the sheaf condition with respect to hypercovers.
 This is automatic when $F$ is $n$-truncated for some $n$; for example, if $F$ is a sheaf of coconnective complexes (as in the usual setting of cohomology).
-Another important example is that quasi-coherent sheaves are hypersheaves in the \'etale, fppf, and fpqc sites: the quasi-coherent sheaf defined by some animated module $M$ is the limit of the sheaves defined by its truncations $\tau_{\leq n}(M)$, all of which are truncated, so the claim follows as limits of hypersheaves are hypersheaves (see also \cite{SAG}*{D.6.3.4}). \epp
+Another important example is that quasi-coherent sheaves are hypersheaves in the \'etale, fppf, and fpqc sites: the quasi-coherent sheaf defined by some animated module $M$ is the limit of the sheaves defined by its truncations $\tau_{\leq n}(M)$, all of which are truncated, so the claim follows as limits of hypersheaves are hypersheaves (see also \cite{SAG}*{Corollary~D.6.3.4}). \epp

-Despite possible negative degree cohomology, we have the following hyperdescent and Postnikov convergence result; it also extends Grothendieck's fppf-\'{e}tale comparison \cite{Gro68c}*{11.7} to animated~rings.
+Despite possible negative degree cohomology, we have the following hyperdescent and Postnikov convergence result; it also extends Grothendieck's fppf-\'{e}tale comparison \cite{Gro68c}*{th\'{e}or\`{e}me~11.7} to animated~rings.